 Some limitations of this retrospective observational study are; 1) The time of MHD initiation was not recorded.
 2) The data regarding the cause of death and secondary infections were not available.
 3) The imaging findings were not analyzed in detail.
 4) Moreover, 33 patients were excluded due to incomplete data or failure to continue the treatment.
 Finally, our sample size was small, which could potentially affect the results.
 Therefore, there is a need for studies with larger sample sizes in order to generalize the findings of the present study.

 Acknowledgments

-The authors thank the COVID-19 Registry system in

-Khuzestan province for accessing the data.
+This article is a part of the Pharm D thesis by Ali Hasanvand.
+The authors thank the COVID-19 Registry system in Khuzestan province for accessing the data.

 Authors' contribution